isaqb-org/glossary/manuscript/3-terms-M-Z.md

 {#term-quality-tree}
 ### Quality Tree

 (syn: quality attribute utility tree).
-A hierarchical model to describe product quality: The root "quality" is hierarchically refined in _areas_ or topics, which itself are refined again.
-Quality scenarios form the leaves of these tree.
+A hierarchical model to describe product quality:
+The root "quality" is hierarchically refined in _areas_ or topics, which itself are refined again.
+Quality scenarios form the leaves of this tree.

   * Standards for product quality, like [ISO 25010](#term-iso-25010, propose _generic_ quality trees.